Skip to content

 Twitch doesn’t give you a simple “download chat history” button.
 That trips up a lot of streamers who need to review what happened during a broadcast.

-We tested every method below on active Twitch channels in March 2026.
+We tested every method below on active Twitch channels in March 2026, using one owner account, one moderator account, and one regular viewer account so we could see where access changes.
 Four approaches actually work, and which one fits depends on whether you’re a streamer, moderator, or viewer.

 • Twitch VOD storage lasts 60 days for Partners, 14 days for Affiliates, and just 7 days for regular streamers, after which both the video and its chat log are permanently deleted.